 #3: If you can, try pure breastfeeding during the first month

 If you can.
 I can’t stress this point enough: Oliver couldn’t breastfeed for the first month of his life and he’s fine!
 We went on to have a healthy breastfeeding relationship with a wonderful weaning process.
-Take this breastfeeding tips for beginners and adapt them to your own situation, they aren’t strict guidelines.
+Take these breastfeeding tips for beginners and adapt them to your own situation, they aren’t strict guidelines.

 You may want to try pure breastfeeding during the first month.
 This means no binky, no bottles.
 No artificial nipples.